 Looking for a fun baking project while your family is spending time at home together?

-Kids love the combination of apples and peanut butter, and this delicious dessert harnesses those flavors and wraps them up inside a crispy and perfectly flaky shell.
+Kids love this kid-friendly recipe that is a combination of two of their favorite foods apples and peanut butter wrapped inside a crispy and perfectly flaky shell.
 It’s so easy that your mini sous-chefs can pull up a stool and help in the kitchen, and thanks to store-bought puff pastry, it comes together in a flash.

 All-purpose flour for dusting